Department of English

 Degree Programs

-RIT’s English BS pairs the study and production of literature, media, and language with the digital tools you need to excel in today’s professional environments.
+RIT’s English BS pairs the study and making of new forms of literature and media with the digital tools you need to excel in today’s professional environments.

-Learn more about the Humanities, Computing, and Design BS programMinors and Immersions
+Learn more about the English BS programMinors and Immersions

 Learn more about the Creative Writing Immersion programThe creative writing courses offers students a practical, theoretical, and historical understanding of the art and craft of writing nonfiction and fiction prose and poetry, as well as experimenting in digital storytelling and interactive media.
 The minor encourages students to use those skills and insights for interdisciplinary projects and the enrichment of their careers and personal lives.